SparrowDesk

 We totally get why personalization matters so much to Gen Z. They've grown up with algorithms that just know what they want to see next.
 When your brand doesn't remember their last interaction, it feels broken.

 Gen Z expects you to remember them.
 They're used to Netflix knowing their taste in shows and Spotify creating perfect playlists without being asked.
 Your customer service should feel just as intuitive.
 The good news?
-You can use their behavior data to create those personalized experiences that build real loyalty.
+You can use their data to create those personalized experiences that build real loyalty.

 Support that gets the vibe